 Esophagitis usually can be treated easily with a conservative program of medical care.
 When scarring becomes severe, a stricture can occur.
 This condition can be treated by simple dilatation.
 While complications can occur, they are uncommon.
 Most patients obtain complete relief of their swallowing problems.
-By working with an experienced physician like Dr. Treyzon, who treats patients in and around the Cedars Sinai Medical Towers, Los Angeles, CA area, the correct program can be developed for each patient.
+By working with an experienced physician like Dr. Treyzon, who treats patients in and around the Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA area, the correct program can be developed for each patient.

 The esophagus is the food tube that carries food and liquid from the mouth to the stomach.
 The stomach churns the food and secretes a strong acid that aids in digestion.
 A specialized muscle, known as the lower esophageal sphincter (LES), is located at the end of the esophagus.
 This muscle normally contracts firmly, relaxing only to allow food and liquid to pass from the esophagus into the stomach.
 This muscle maintains a certain pressure to keep the end of the esophagus closed, preventing stomach acid and digested food from moving back into the esophagus.